kevin-j-m/kjm-blog/content/posts/installing-guitar-pick-me-ups.md

 {{< figure src="/img/pickups/fflp_before_solder.jpg" class="mid" alt="All the wiring in the body cavity, ready for solder" >}}

-The it was back to soldering poorly, again following the diagram from the manufacturer.
+Then it was back to soldering poorly, again following the diagram from the manufacturer.
 I set this up to use [50's wiring](https://obsidianwire.com/blogs/the-great-guitar-natter/les-paul-50s-wiring-vs-modern-60s), for an easier volume roll-off.

 Here's the mess hiding in the body cavity post-soldering.